eirvandelden/eirvandelden.github.io/_posts/dnd/2015-07-27-history-of-deneki.md

 layout: post
 title: "The History of Deneki"
 modified: 2015-11-14
-categories: dnd
+categories: dungeons-and-dragons
 excerpt: "The History for the world we play in for D&D."
-tags: [dnd, 5e, NeverWinter Nights]
+tags: [5e, NeverWinter Nights]
+comments: true
 ---

 This is the history for our D&D World "Deneki".
 This history will slowly be expandend with new content, both from players and the DM.